Antosser/Antosser/README.md

 ## Hey there!
-I'm 14 years old and I like programming in JavaScript, C++, and Python.
+I'm 14 years old and I like programming in Rust, Go, JavaScript, C++, and Python.
 I am not quite sure into which branch of programming I will go so I'm exploring and simply trying out everything.
 Check out my repos to see what kind of stuff I'm doing.
 I am sure you'll find there something interesting for yourself! :smirk:

 <!--
 ## Stats